TOAST-DOCS/Face-Recognition/zh/api-guide.md

     * The face size must be at least 60x60 px to be eligible for facial recognition.
     * As the image gets bigger, the minimum face size must get bigger as well for better facial recognition precision.
     * The bigger the proportion of the face area in the image, the more precise the facial recognition.
-* In the input image, both left/right angle (Yaw) and up/down angle (Pitch) of the face must be 45 degrees or less.
+* In the input image, both left/right angle(Yaw) and up/down angle(Pitch) of the face must be 45 degrees or less.
 * Max image size: up to 5 MB
 * Supported image formats: PNG, JPEG

 <span id="common-response"></span>
 ### Common Response Information

-- Returns "200 OK" for all API requests.
+- Returns '200 OK' for all API requests.
 For more information on the response results, see Response Body Header.

 [Response Body Header]